microsoft/DevAppsForTeams/SETUP.md

 *Bots* allow users to interact with your application through conversational text, interactive cards, and task modules. *Messaging extensions* allow users to interact with your application service through buttons and forms in the Microsoft Teams client.
 They can search or initiate actions, and can interact with users when they compose a message, use the command box, or use the context menu directly from a chat message.

-#### 2.1.
-Configure Cognitive Services
+#### 2.1 Set up LUIS model (Language Understanding Intelligent Service)

 Two Azure Cognitive Services, LUIS (Language Understanding Intelligent Services) and QnA Maker, are used to enable the bot to respond to natural language requests from users.

-##### 2.1.1 Set up LUIS model (Language Understanding Intelligent Service)
+In this section you'll set up the LUIS service which helps determine the user's intent and other details from the user's utterances.

 1. Go to the [LUIS Portal](https://www.luis.ai/?WT.mc_id=m365-11189-cxa) and select `Login / Sign up`.
 Sign in with the same account used in Part 1 that has administrative rights to your Microsoft Azure subscription.